Zequez/logseq-vault/pages/Web Tool.md

-- A web app designed to help you archieve a specific purpose
+- A digital tool specifically designed to run inside a web browser.